Lolliten/Lolliten/README.md

   end

-  def intro, do: "I’m Lolo and I'm on the fullstack journey, currently, deep-diving in Elixir ♥" def current_focus, do: "Now exploring LiveView, and the world of AI." def technical_projects, do: [
+  def intro, do: "I’m Lolo and I'm on the fullstack journey, currently, deep-diving in Elixir ♥" def current_focus, do: "Now exploring LiveView and Ash, and the world of AI." def technical_projects, do: [
     "Elixir Projects",
     "JavaScript Applications",